 - If you’ve set up your LLC to be taxed as a corporation, it must pay corporate income taxes and a franchise tax.

-What If I Don’t Pay?
+What if I Don’t Pay?

 Looking at all these fees, you might be thinking: how can I pay less?
 While you might be tempted to look for loopholes or find a way around them, this could cause you bigger problems in the future.

 If you skip the Articles of Organization or Application or Certificate of Authority, your LLC won’t be authorized to do business in the state and can be fined for doing so.
-Miss an Annual Report and you won’t be fined, but your LLC will fall out of good standing with the state.
+Miss an annual report and you won’t be fined, but your LLC will fall out of good standing with the state.
 Entities without good standing cannot foreign qualify in most other states, apply for business loans, renew most professional licenses, and more.
-If the LLC goes 60 days without filing an Annual Report or without a valid registered agent, it can be administratively dissolved.
+If the LLC goes 60 days without filing an annual report or without a valid registered agent, it can be administratively dissolved.

 Delinquent taxes come with penalties too.
-Failure to file a Sales and Use Tax will result in a penalty of 5% of the total amount per month (up to 25% total).
+Failure to file Sales and Use Tax will result in a penalty of 5% of the total amount per month (up to 25% total).
 A late Withholding Tax will accrue a penalty of 10% of the amount due, plus 5% of the tax due per month (up to 25% total).
 See the Department of Revenue’s Taxes & Forms page for more information.

 Planning Your Expenses